-The troublesome thing is that the truth won’t become clear until a short while after they’ve become a permanent fixture in your life.
+The troublesome thing is that the truth won’t become clear until a short while after they’ve become a permanent fixture in your life!

-Narcissists are often on their best behavior when they first meet you, but then slowly show their true colors over time.
+Narcissists are often on their best behavior when they first meet you, but they slowly show their true colors over time.
 The issue is that by that time, you’ve fallen for their charm and you’re in love with an illusion.

 So, while learning how to spot a narcissist isn’t easy, you can be on the lookout for signs to help you steer clear of someone who is going to give you a world of emotional pain.
 [Read: What causes narcissism?
 The facts and theories to read a narcissist]

 The world seems to be full of narcissists.
 That in itself is surprising.
 True narcissism, i.e. someone who has been diagnosed with Narcissistic Personality Disorder (NPD), is actually very rare.